Selective internal radiation therapy: Radionuclides and microspheres

-There are currently three types of commercially available microsphere for SIRT.
-Two of these use the radionuclide yttrium-90 (^{90}Y) and are made of either glass (TheraSphere) or resin (SIR-Spheres).
-The third type uses holmium-166 (^{166}Ho) and is made of poly(l-lactic acid), PLLA, (QuiremSpheres).
-The therapeutic effect of all three types is based on local deposition of radiation dose by high-energy beta particles.
-All three types of microsphere are permanent implants and stay in the tissue even after radioactivity has decayed.
+There are currently two types of commercially available microsphere for SIRT, a third one was available but has been discontinued.
+They make use of the radionuclide yttrium-90 (^{90}Y) and are made of either glass (TheraSphere) or resin (SIR-Spheres).
+The discontinued type used holmium-166 (^{166}Ho) and was made of poly(l-lactic acid), PLLA, (QuiremSpheres).
+The therapeutic effect of both commercially-available types is based on local deposition of radiation dose by high-energy beta particles.
+Both types of microsphere are permanent implants and stay in the tissue even after radioactivity has decayed.

-^{90}Y, a pure beta emitter, has half-life 2.6 days, or 64.1 hours. ^{166}Ho emits both beta and gamma rays emitter, with half-life 26.8 hours.
-Both ^{90}Y and ^{166}Ho have mean tissue penetration of a few millimeters. ^{90}Y can be imaged using bremsstrahlung SPECT and positron emission tomography (PET).
+^{90}Y, a pure beta emitter, has half-life 2.6 days, or 64.1 hours. ^{166}Ho emits both beta and gamma rays, with half-life 26.8 hours.
+Both ^{90}Y and ^{166}Ho have a mean tissue penetration of a few millimeters. ^{90}Y can be imaged using bremsstrahlung SPECT and positron emission tomography (PET).
 Bremsstrahlung SPECT uses of the approximately 23000 Bremsstrahlung photons per megabecquerel that are produced by interaction of beta particles with tissue.
 The positrons needed for PET imaging come from a small branch of the decay chain (branching ratio 32×10^−6) that gives positrons. ^{90}Y's low bremsstrahlung photon and positron yield make it difficult to perform quantitative imaging.

 ^{166}Ho's additional gamma emission (81 KeV, 6.7%) makes ^{166}Ho microspheres quantifiable using a gamma camera.
 Holmium is also paramagnetic, enabling visibility and quantifiability in MRI even after the radioactivity has decayed.